 The Strong Towns Community Board (hosted by Slack) is a network of real-time, 24/7 chat rooms dedicated to all things Strong Towns.
 Pick the topic channel that’s most exciting to you, or dive into the #general channel and start making friends with ST advocates from around the world.
 You can visit the board at strongtowns.slack.com after you request your invite below.

 Strong Towns is proud to foster some of the most constructive and civil conversations you’ll ever see on social media.
-Dive into the comment threads on with our Facebook page, our Twitter, our Instagram, or LinkedIn, or in the Disqus comments of any article we post.
+Dive into the comment threads on with our Facebook page, our Twitter, our Instagram, or in the Disqus comments of any article we post.